- Osome Blog UK

 |---|---|---|

-| 6th April 2026 | Start of Filing Period | Online self assessment tax return for 2025-26 begins. |
+| 6th April 2026 | Start of Filing Period | Online self assessment tax return filing for the 2025-26 tax year begins. |

 | 5th October 2026 | Registration Deadline | New self-employed and untaxed income taxpayers must register by this date. |

-| 31st January 2027 | Online Filing and Payment Deadline | Final date for submitting online tax returns and paying any tax owed. |
+| 31st January 2027 | Online Filing and Payment Deadline | Final date for submitting online tax returns for the 2025-26 tax year, paying any tax owed, and making the first payment on account for the 2026-27 tax year. |

 Meeting these key dates helps avoid penalties and interest.
 Registering by 5 October ensures you receive your Unique Taxpayer Reference in time.
 Filing early from 6 April allows faster processing.
 Payments on account spread your tax liability into manageable instalments.